 - 1 cup flour

 - 2 eggs, separated

 - ½ cup chopped Andes Peppermint Thins, Hershey's Candy cane Kisses, or Andes Peppermint Baking Chips

 - Preheat the oven to 350°.

-- In a large bowl combine the graham cracker crumbs, flour, baking powder, and brown sugar.
+- In a large bowl combine the graham cracker crumbs, flour, and brown sugar.

 - Beat in the softened butter.
 The mixture will be crumbly.
 Add in the 2 egg whites (set the yolks aside for the filling) and beat for about a minute until combined.
-The mixture will still be crumbly and you will think I am crazy.
-It’s fine.
-I promise.
+See note

 - Place the balls of graham cookie crust on an ungreased cookie sheet an couple of inches apart.
 Press your thumb down in the center (like when you make thumbprint cookies) to make a little well.
-I flattened mine a pretty good bit and pinched my fingers around the edges to make what look like little cheesecake crusts.
+Flatten the center and pinch your fingers around the edges to make what look like little cheesecake crusts.
 After the first one or two this will go really quickly.

 - Let the cookies cool for about 5 minutes on the pan before moving to a rack to cool completely.